voiceflow/interview-take-home-frontend/README.md

 # Requirements

-- The chat should be scrollable and contain the entire history.
+- The chat should be scrollable and go as far back as the conversation start
+- Reset after a chat is finished
 - The chat should play the MP3 audio if included in the `Speak` trace in the response, audio should never overlap.
 - User's chat history and state should be stored even if the page refreshes
 - Start with 0 users, but should be able to create new ones, and delete old ones
 - Chat should always scroll to the most recent message when updated
-- Set up a build to turn the Typescript project into a browser compatiable JS static Single Page Application
+- Set up a build to turn the Typescript project into a browser compatible JS static Single Page Application

 # Tips 📝